TERMS AND CONDITIONS

 Intellectual Property

-The content on our website, including articles, graphics, logos, and design elements, belongs to Right to Parent or our content creators.
+The content on our website, including articles, graphics, logos, and design elements, belongs to Right to Parent Action, Inc., Right to Parent, LLC, or our content creators.
 We license most of our content under terms that allow sharing with attribution, but you can't claim our work as your own or use it for commercial purposes without permission.

 If you believe we've inadvertently used your copyrighted material without permission, contact us at info@right2parent.org, and we'll address it promptly.